 The Monterey Bay Center also operates the Fresno Satellite.
 Three crews meet at the satellite every morning then depart for the day’s work in the Fresno area.

 Life at the Monterey Bay Center

 Corpsmembers from the Monterey Bay Center are volunteering with children to plant trees and plants.

 Corpsmembers work Monday through Thursday from 7 a.m. until 5:30 p.m.
 They must be prepared to start work in their proper uniform with lunch, water, and full safety gear by roll call at 7 a.m.
 Most projects are within an hour drive from the center.
-The crews return to the center around 5 p.m., at which time they clean vehicles and tools, then return the tools to where they belong before heading to the dining hall for dinner.
-Classes are available after dinner to give Corpsmembers the opportunity to satisfy their required educational hours.
+The crews return to the center around 5 p.m., at which time they clean vehicles and tools, then return the tools to where they belong.
+In addition, Corpsmembers are able to attend classes after work to satisfy their required educational hours.

 On the weekends, there are plenty of community volunteer activities available to interest Corpsmembers and meet the CCC’s requirement for volunteer service.
 Otherwise, Corpsmembers are free to do what they’d like.

 Corpsmembers from the Monterey Bay Center are restoring a habitat on Bird Island off of California’s Central Coast.